slexisvn/query_engine/docs/03-optimizer/28-plan-properties-and-ablation.md

 **`listPasses()` is the check that matters.** Print it after compiling, not after `removePass`.
 The opening example passes the second check and fails the first.

-**A pass that only annotates cannot fail the differential test.** `PlanProperties` and `ScanPruning` are both invisible to it.
-Their correctness is enforced by their consumers being written to tolerate a wrong hint, which is a design constraint, not a tested property.
+**Annotations can produce wrong answers through their consumers.** A false ordering claim can delete a required sort; an unsound pruning predicate can skip matching rows.
+Test these consequences, including result order when SQL specifies it.
+The physical planner may recompute properties, so removing one annotation pass alone need not exercise all of those cases.

-**The corpus is the specification.** The invariant holds for the 51 queries in the file.
-A correlated shape nobody wrote a query for is not covered — adding a shape to the corpus is how you extend the guarantee.
+**The corpus samples the specification.** Passing the queries in the file is evidence for those cases, not a proof for every SQL query.
+Add cases for new shapes, and keep some expected answers independent of the default pipeline: two variants can share the same bug.

 ## Exercises

+### Understand

+Why can disabling SortElimination preserve answers while falsely annotating an unsorted scan as sorted can change them?

+### Practice

-1. Reproduce the opening.
+1. **Observe.** Reproduce the opening.
 Run `removePass` before any query and print `listPasses().length` before and after compiling.
 Then warm the statistics first and confirm the ablated plan appears.

-2. Take one pass you have modified while reading Part 3, break it deliberately in a way that changes an answer, and run `npm run test:e2e`.
+2. **Observe.** Take one pass you have modified while reading Part 3, break it deliberately in a way that changes an answer, and run `npm run test:e2e`.
 Does the differential test name your pass?
 Is the failure message enough to find the bug?

-3. Add a query to `CORPUS` that the current corpus does not cover — a correlated subquery inside a `HAVING` clause, say — and confirm the test still passes.
+3. **Extend (optional).** Add a query to `CORPUS` that the current corpus does not cover — a correlated subquery inside a `HAVING` clause, say — and confirm the test still passes.
 Then break `PredicateInference` and see whether your query catches it.

-4. Write a differential test for a pass with no coverage today: build two engines, one with and one without `SortElimination`, run a corpus of `ORDER BY` queries, and compare rows *in order* rather than sorted.
+4. **Extend (optional).** Write a differential test for a pass with no coverage today: build two engines, one with and one without `SortElimination`, run a corpus of `ORDER BY` queries, and compare rows *in order* rather than sorted.

-5. Delete the `_` prefix from `_sortedBy` throughout, rebuild, and run the whole suite.
+5. **Extend (optional).** Delete the `_` prefix from `_sortedBy` throughout, rebuild, and run the whole suite.
 Which fixpoint stage now runs to its cap, and what does that do to optimization time?

+### Hints and expected observations

+Disabling the pass keeps an unnecessary sort.
+A false ordering guarantee can remove a necessary sort, so ORDER BY and LIMIT may choose the wrong row.

 ## Recap

 - The **ablation invariant**: removing any single pass may change speed and nothing else.
 One pass is exempt — `SubqueryUnnesting`, whose removal makes correlated queries fail, tested in its own direction.
 - [`_ensureStatistics`](../../src/engine/query-engine.ts) rebuilds the optimizer from [`createDefaultOptimizer`](../../src/optimizer/optimizer-pipeline.ts) the first time statistics are collected, which **silently undoes** a `removePass` performed beforehand.
 Warm the statistics first, or override `createOptimizer` as the tests do.
 - The differential tests run a corpus across every trimmed pipeline and compare **answers**, not plans — 23 pipelines times 51 queries in the subquery test alone.
-- [`PlanProperties`](../../src/optimizer/passes/plan-properties.ts) annotates `_cardinality` and `_sortedBy` on every node.
-Both are invisible to `planSignature`, to `formatPlan`, and to the differential test, because they change **choices** and not rows.
+- [`PlanProperties`](../../src/optimizer/passes/plan-properties.ts) annotates `_cardinality` and `_sortedBy`.
+Both are omitted by `planSignature` and `formatPlan`, but their downstream effects can be visible in query answers.
-- That separation is what buys the rest of Part 3 its freedom: estimates can be wrong by a factor of four, costs can be unitless, and the search can give up — none of it can produce a wrong answer.
+- Cardinality and cost estimates may be approximate.
+Ordering, uniqueness, and pruning facts used to remove work must be sound; false positives can change results.

 That closes Part 3.
 The query is now a plan the engine believes is a good one.
 Next: Part 4 opens with chapter 29, which turns that plan into operators and finds out whether the belief was justified.